MatthewPantaleon/InteractiveGraphics_C2_p5/random_walker_9options/readme.md

 	/.../

 	this.step = function(){

-		//selects a random number between -1 to 1.
-The value is the added to the current x and y position of the recetangle. var cx = floor(random(-1, 2));
+		//sleects the random number for x and y. var cx = floor(random(-1, 2));
 		var cy = floor(random(-1, 2));

+		//adds it to the current position
 		this.x += cx;
 		this.y += cy;